Heinz Maier-Leibnitz: Career

 Shortly after receipt of his doctorate in 1935, Maier-Leibnitz became an assistant to Walther Bothe, Director of the Institut für Physik (Institute for Physics) of the Kaiser-Wilhelm Institut für medizinische Forschung (KWImF, Kaiser Wilhelm Institute for Medical Research), in Heidelberg.
 [Note: After World War II, the KWImF was renamed the Max-Planck Institut für medizinische Forschung.
 In 1958, Bothe's Institut für Physik was spun off and elevated to become the Max-Planck-Institut für Kernphysik (MPIK, Max Planck Institute for Nuclear Physics).]
 Bothe had first met Maier-Leibnitz while on a recruiting trip to the University of Göttingen during which Robert Pohl and Georg Joos highly recommended Maier-Leibnitz for his intelligence and creativity.
 Maier-Leibnitz arrived at the Institute for Physics shortly after the arrival of Wolfgang Gentner, who became recognized as Bothe's second in command and took Maier-Leibnitz under his wing to become his mentor, critic, and a close friend.
 Maier-Leibnitz worked on nuclear spectroscopy, electron-gamma-ray coincidence measurements, radioactive tracers, and energy conservation in Compton scattering.

 In the early years of World War II, Maier-Leibnitz first served in the German air defense and then as a meteorologist at air bases in France.
-In 1942, he returned to continue his work with Bothe, who, since 1939, had been a principal in the German nuclear energy project, also known as the Uranverein (Uranium Club).
+In 1942, he was recalled from the Eastern front and returned to continue his work with Bothe, who, since 1939, had been a principal in the German nuclear energy project, also known as the Uranverein (Uranium Club).

 After World War II, due to the ravages of war and the Allied occupation policies, Bothe's Institute for Physics fell on hard times.
 Maier-Leibnitz, Kurt Starke, and other younger colleagues of Bothe left for employment in North America.
 Maier-Leibnitz left in the spring of 1947.
 When his contract expired in the spring of 1948, he returned to again work for Bothe.
 Maier-Leibnitz continued to work on nuclear spectroscopy and radioactive tracers in biochemistry and medicine.
 He also took up the study of positron annihilation in solids, which became a new tool for measuring the momentum distribution of bound electrons.